Muscle Of The Month: Iliotibial Band (ITB)

 - pistol squat

-Those with ITBS can also benefit from using a foam roller and applying some ‘Self Myofascial Release‘ (SMR) – again, following advice from a fitness professional.
+Those with ITBS can also benefit from using a foam roller and applying self-myofascial release (SMR) – again, following advice from a fitness professional.

 PROBLEMS ARISING FROM DAMAGE TO THE ILIOTIBIAL BAND

-As mentioned, the Iliotibial band is prone to injury from tightness and inflammation due to overuse.
+As mentioned, the iliotibial band is prone to injury due to tightness and inflammation resulting from overuse.
 This is known as Iliotibial band syndrome (ITBS) and only affects the lateral side of the knee, just above the knee joint.

-It’s an injury familiar to many runners, especially those who train on the same side of a road camber or frequently run on hills, but also affects cyclists, rowers and others who carry out repeated squats as part of their training routine, for example weight lifters.
+It’s an injury familiar to many runners, especially those who train on the same side of a road camber or frequently run on hills.
+However, it also affects cyclists, rowers, and others who carry out repeated squats as part of their training routine, such as weightlifters.
 Some athletes are more anatomically predisposed towards developing ITBS.

-While RICE (rest, ice, compression, elevation) will help an iliotibial band injury, carrying out exercises that strengthen the surrounding area is a good way of avoiding ITBS in the first place.
+While RICE (rest, ice, compression, elevation) can help with an iliotibial band injury, exercising the surrounding area to strengthen it is a good way to avoid ITBS in the first place.

 CONCLUSION

-Though not a muscle, the Iliotibial band plays an essential role in connecting muscles around the hip and knee, and is vital to facilitate movement of the hip, thigh and knee.
+Although not a muscle, the Iliotibial band plays a crucial role in connecting muscles around the hip and knee, and is vital in facilitating movement of the hip, thigh, and knee.
 As iliotibial band syndrome is relatively common, runners and other athletes can benefit from following exercise programmes designed by fitness professionals to help prevent this injury or recover from it.

 Interested in becoming a personal trainer